 You may continue to take courses toward your BSN at your local community college.
 Many nurses prefer to do this, as it is often convenient to home or work.
 You will be expected to complete your final 30 credits at the University of Hartford.
 During that period of enrollment, you will not be permitted to take courses at another institution or to earn credits through CLEP, DANTES, etc. If you intend to complete prerequisite or general education courses at another institution, it is important that you do this early on in your program of study and obtain the approval of your faculty advisor.

 It will depend upon the number of general education courses you will need to complete your BSN.
-If you have completed all your general education requirements and prerequisite courses, you will complete the program over two years attending part-time.
-(A 3-year option is also available.)
+If you have completed all your general education requirements and prerequisite courses, you will complete the program over 18 months attending part-time.

 The University of Hartford participates in a dual admission agreement with the six Connecticut community colleges that offer the Associate in Science Degree in Nursing (ADN).
 The agreement facilitates continuing education for ADN graduates.
 If you are a graduate or current student in nursing at one of the nursing programs listed below, please review the dual admission agreement and the course comparison chart on page 5 of the agreement.
 The course comparison chart helps students match courses from the community college that fulfill University of Hartford requirements.

 To prepare future nurse leaders and advance the level of education of registered nurses while fostering their professional and personal development.

 We emphasize quality teaching complemented by scholarly and creative expression, clinical expertise, dedicated community service, and service to the profession of nursing.
 We are dedicated to the preparation of persons who enrich the nursing profession by responding flexibly and creatively to both professional and societal issues.